Police Encryption and Press Freedom

 Counties in US with no local news outlet

-Before encryption: Scanners were the great equalizer.
+Scanners were the great equalizer.
 A one-person newsroom in a small town could monitor police activity just as effectively as a large metropolitan daily.
-This leveled the playing field.
+Encryption eliminates that advantage: only large, well-funded outlets can maintain the relationships with police departments needed to get timely information.
+Small outlets, freelancers, and citizen journalists are shut out entirely.

 The result: News deserts expand.
 Communities lose local coverage precisely when it's most critical for democracy.